ivanAndriichukWork/balance-app/README.md

 ## Notes

 - TODO make UI more nice
-- Modal window with transactions: I wrote a small randomizer to make it “more fun” to develop, as it takes a very long time to mock such an amount of data.
+- About modal window with transactions: by design, we make a new request each time when user click on cell.
+So I wrote a small randomizer to make it “more fun” to develop, as it takes a very long time to mock such an amount of data.

 ## API